-20. When and where will the Court decide whether to approve the settlement?
+20. When and where is the Fairness Hearing?

-The Court will hold a Fairness Hearing at 8:00 a.m. on Thursday, August 20, 2020, at the Phillip Burton Federal Building and U.S. Courthouse, 450 Golden Gate Avenue, San Francisco, CA 94102, in Courtroom 12 on the 19th Floor.
+The Court will hold a Fairness Hearing at 11:00 a.m.
+PST on Thursday, January 6, 2022, by telephone.
 At this hearing, the Court will consider whether the settlement is fair, reasonable, and adequate.
 If there are objections, the Court will consider them.
 The Court will listen to people who have asked to speak at the hearing.
 The Court may also decide how much to pay to Class Counsel.
 After the hearing, the Court will decide whether to approve the settlement.
 We do not know how long these decisions will take.